WHAT DO I NEED TO KNOW BEFORE I APPLY FOR THE INCENTIVE?

 If an installed system is financed through a third-party solar contractor, it will still be eligible for the program.
 If the system is leased, it may be eligible for the program.

 The City of Edmonton is aiming to develop the Clean Energy Improvement Program (CEIP), which will allow building owners to finance solar systems through a property tax mechanism.
-CEIP is also known as PACE financing.
+CEIP is a property assessed clean energy (PACE) financing tool.
 See the sections on PACE below for more information.
-Please contact us if you have more questions about CEIP.
-Please note CEIP is not yet active as of 2019.
+Please contact the program administrator, MCCAC, for more information.

 According to Alberta’s Micro-Generation Regulation, you may install enough solar modules to produce up to 100 per cent of your net annual energy consumption; however, other factors, like available roof space, may also limit the size of your PV system.